 Today, we remain one of only nine institutions in the country that have achieved platinum level performance on STARS.
-In 2021, for the first time, UNH will submit under STARS 2.2, with more stringent criteria, reflecting evolving sustainability best practices.
-Maintaining our Platinum rating requires improving our performance compared to our 2017 submission.
-The UNH community has been working hard on existing and new initiatives, to ensure we can maintain Platinum, and to prepare and position us well for a leadership role, as a driver of sustainability and resilience, for the critical next decade and beyond.
+In 2021, for the first time, UNH submitted under STARS 2.2, with more stringent criteria, reflecting evolving sustainability best practices.
+Maintaining our Platinum rating required improving our performance compared to our 2017 submission.
+The UNH community has been working hard to ensure we maintained Platinum, and to prepare and position us well for a leadership role, as a driver of sustainability and resilience, for the critical next decade and beyond.

 - Oldest endowed program in the US

 - Platinum rating from the Association for the Advancement of Sustainability in Higher Education’s STARS (Sustainability Tracking, Assessment & Rating System) program